YashB63/GFG-Daily-Questions/README.md

     Note: Assume that you have an infinite supply of each type of coin.
     And you can use any coin as many times as you want.

+Day 34:

+  Q1: Techfest and the Queue:

+    A Techfest is underway, and each participant is given a ticket with a unique number.
+Organizers decide to award prize points to everyone who has a ticket ID between a and b (inclusive).

+    The points given to a participant with ticket number x will be the sum of powers of the prime factors of x.

+    For instance, if points are to be awarded to a participant with ticket number 12, the amount of points given out will be equal to the sum of powers in the prime factorization of 12 (2^2 × 3^1), which will be 2 + 1 = 3.

+    Given a and b, determine the sum of all the points that will be awarded to the participants with ticket numbers between a and b (inclusive).

+  Q2: Majority Element:

+    Given an array A of N elements.
+    Find the majority element in the array.
+    A majority element in an array A of size N is an element that appears strictly more than N/2 times in the array.

+  Q3: Minimum Platforms:

+    Given arrival and departure times of all trains that reach a railway station.

+    Find the minimum number of platforms required for the railway station so that no train is kept waiting.

+    Consider that all the trains arrive on the same day and leave on the same day.
+Arrival and departure time can never be the same for a train but we can have arrival time of one train equal to departure time of the other.

+    At any given instance of time, same platform can not be used for both departure of a train and arrival of another train.
+In such cases, we need different platforms.